zhigang-yao/events/iccm-satellite-24.md

 ## General Information
  <p style="text-align:justify;">
  The purpose of the conference is to promote the research on the emerging field of interface of statistics and geometry among researchers in China and beyond.
-This is a continuous effort, following the First Symposium of Geometry and Statistics.
+This is a continuous effort, following the <a href="https://zhigang-yao.github.io/bimsa-satellite/">First Symposium of Geometry and Statistics</a>.
 Anyone who has received a Ph.D. or expects to receive a Ph.D. by the end of 2024 in the relevant field is eligible to attend.
 Participants from under-represented groups are especially encouraged to attend.
  </p>

  <p style="text-align:justify;">
-The conference will take place at the <a href="http://www.tsimf.cn/">Tsinghua Sanya International Mathematics Forum (TSIMF)</a> and <a href="https://www.simis.cn/">Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS)</a>, sponsored by SIMIS, during January 8 - 12, 2025 This conference is a satellite conference of the 2024 Annual International Congress of Chinese Mathematicians scheduled in Shanghai Beijing during January 3 - 9, 2025.
+The conference will take place at the <a href="http://www.tsimf.cn/">Tsinghua Sanya International Mathematics Forum (TSIMF)</a> and <a href="https://www.simis.cn/">Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS)</a>, sponsored by SIMIS, during January 8 - 12, 2025.
+This conference is a satellite conference of the 2024 Annual International Congress of Chinese Mathematicians scheduled in Shanghai Beijing during January 3 - 9, 2025.
  </p>